Football in Zambia

 The National Heroes Stadium is the largest sports venue by capacity in Zambia.

 Association football is the most popular sport in Zambia.
 The sport of football in the country of Zambia is run by the Football Association of Zambia.
-The association administers the national male and female teams, as well as the Premier League, and the Women Super Division.
-1993 Zambia national football team air disaster is considered one of the most signification moments in Zambian football.
+The association administers the men's and women's national teams, as well as the Premier League, and the Women Super Division.